Bar Hill: Road

 The only road access to Bar Hill is via the B1050 at Junction 25 of the A14, where it also meets the A1307.
 Bar Hill is approximately 2 miles away from the northern terminus of the M11.

 Cycling

 Bar Hill has extensive cycling connections.
 It has a cycle path, The Drift, to Dry Drayton, and other Rights Of Way access to Lolworth and Longstanton.
 Cambridge and Swavesey are accessible by cycling via a cycle bridge which connects to paths alongside the A1307.
 Northstowe is accessible via a cycle path along the B1050 and Northstowe Road.

 Public Transport

-Bar Hill is connected to Cambridge City Centre, and Longstantion Park and Ride on the Cambridgeshire Guided Busway via the Citi 5 bus, operated by Stagecoach.
+Bar Hill is connected to Cambridge City Centre, and Longstanton Park and Ride on the Cambridgeshire Guided Busway via the Citi 5 bus, operated by Stagecoach.
 The bus operates half-hourly on weekdays, and hourly on Sundays and Bank Holidays.